Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \subsection{Linear MT-TSP: Evaluating Asymptotic Optimality}

-In this section, we evaluate how quickly IRG-PGLNS and PCG converge to the optimal cost for the linear MT-TSP, as defined in the beginning of Section \ref{sec:numerical_results}.
-In particular, we generated instances with 10 to 40 targets using Steps 1 to 5 described in Section \ref{sec:generating_instances}, but we replaced the two-segment piecewise-linear trajectories with single-segment trajectories.
-Also, instead of generating $\tau_i$ by fitting a B-spline to $\tilde{\tau}_i$, we simply set $\tau_i = \tilde{\tau}_i$.
-The instances used the same parameters as the instances for the close-enough MT-TSP, except we made the time window length 54 s rather than 108 s so that we could find the optimum using the optimal MICP \cite{philip2024mixedinteger} for up to 20 targets within a 1 minute time budget.
+In this section, we evaluate how quickly IRG-PGLNS and PCG converge to the optimal cost for the Linear MT-TSP, as defined in the beginning of Section \ref{sec:numerical_results}.
+In particular, we generated instances with 10 to 40 targets using the steps described in Section \ref{sec:generating_instances}, but we replaced the two-segment piecewise-linear trajectories with single-segment trajectories, and we set $\tau_i = \tilde{\tau}_i$ rather than fitting a B-spline to $\tilde{\tau}_i$.
+The instances used the same parameters as the instances for the Close-Enough MT-TSP, except we made the time window length 54 s rather than 108 s so that we could find the optimum using the optimal Mixed Integer Conic Program (MICP) \cite{philip2024mixedinteger} for up to 20 targets within a 1 minute time budget.
 We then ran the optimal MICP, IRG-PGLNS, and PCG on each instance for 1 minute.
+We also ran a planner we call IRG-IP, where IP stands for integer program; IRG-IP is identical to IRG-PGLNS, but it finds optimal GTSP solutions by solving the integer program from \cite{laporte1987generalized} using Gurobi.
+We show IRG-IP to see whether using an optimal GTSP solver, rather than PGLNS, practically accelerates convergence to the optimum.

-For IRG-PGLNS and PCG, we modified the PGLNS and GLNS solvers by allowing the solvers to remove up to $n_\text{cluster} - 1$ nodes from a tour in each iteration, as opposed to the maximum of $0.1n_\text{cluster}$ removals used in GLNS fast mode.
+For IRG-PGLNS and PCG, we modified PGLNS and GLNS by allowing the solvers to remove up to $n_\text{cluster} - 1$ nodes from a tour in each iteration, as opposed to the maximum of $0.1n_\text{cluster}$ removals used in GLNS fast mode.
 We did so because we found that for small numbers of clusters, only allowing $0.1n_\text{cluster}$ removals led to convergence to notably suboptimal solutions.
-We did not make this change for other experiments because we found that for 100 or more targets, allowing $n_\text{cluster} - 1$ removals did not provide significant benefit.
+We did not make this change for other experiments because for 100 or more targets, allowing $n_\text{cluster} - 1$ removals did not provide significant benefit.

 The results are in Fig. \ref{fig:sampling_vs_micp_gcs}.
 The optimal MICP certified that it found the optimal solution in all instances with 10 to 20 targets, but not in any instance with 30 to 40 targets.
 IRG-PGLNS and PCG both converged to solutions of similar quality to the optimal MICP.
-In Table \ref{table:opt_seq_found}, we show that in the majority of 10 and 20 target instances, IRG-PGLNS and PCG actually returned the optimal sequence of targets.
+Also, both IRG-PGLNS and PCG exhibit faster convergence than IRG-IP.
+This demonstrates that the computational complexity of solving GTSPs with integer programming in the IRG framework outweighs the benefits of finding optimal GTSP solutions.